FedeDP/ncursesFM/README.md

 * Sync between tabs.
 * Search support: it will search your string in current directory tree, and, if anything was found, you'll be able to move to its folder.
 * It can search your string inside archives too.
 Then, if found, you can go to the folder of the archive, to extract it.
-* Basic print support: you need "libcups" for this to work.
+* Basic print support: you need libcups for this to work.
-* Extract (compressed) archive through libarchive.
-* Compress files/folders through libarchive.
+* Extract/compress files/folders through libarchive.
 * File operations are performed in a different thread.
 You'll get a notification when the job is done.
-* If you try to quit while a thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
-(Printing thread and search thread are safer, no data corruption is possible; so it won't ask anything)
+* If you try to quit while a job is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
 * You can queue as many file operations as you wish, they'll be taken into care one by one.
 * It supports following command line switched: "--editor=", "--starting-dir=" and "--inhibit={0/1}".
 * If no editor variable is defined, it tries to load the environment editor variable as a fallback.